 Firstly, you will need a legal entity in China to act as the employer of record.
 This could be one of our global PEO solutions, or your own local entity.

 Then, you’ll need a bank account to be opened in China, and employees paid in Chinese Yuan currency.
 Beyond this, employees need to have comprehensive contracts of employment with key terms and details like social insurance, contracted hours, and a description of workplace conditions.

 Your ongoing China payroll processing then needs to be closely managed to ensure ongoing compliance with local payroll and employment laws.
 For example, payroll processing must recognise that foreign employees in Shanghai are not yet required to pay the Chinese social security for foreign nationals.
 In other cities in China, foreigners must pay the full amount of Chinese social insurance.

-A global PEO can manage your China payroll on your behalf in one of two ways: By you engaging the global PEO as your employer of record in China; Or by you outsourcing China payroll for your local entity or subsidiary to the global PEO.
+A global PEO can manage your payroll in China, on your behalf, in one of two ways: By you engaging the global PEO as your employer of record in China; Or by you outsourcing China payroll for your local entity or subsidiary to the global PEO.